-Persons wishing to make an objection or representation on any particular application should read the guidance notes on the Council's alcohol licensing webpage.
+Persons wishing to make an objection or representation on any particular application should view the Guidance Notes and Form on the Council's alcohol licensing webpage.
 They should also attend the Board hearing set to determine the application in order to speak to their objection or representation if they can.
 Notice of the Board meeting will be sent to all those who have made an objection or a representation.
 If they cannot attend, they will be given the opportunity to nominate someone to attend on their behalf